 Students applying for the first time must apply online through Vonapp and submit the Form 22-1990, or Form 22-5490 (for dependents) or Form 22-1990e for transfer of entitlement, and Form 22-1990R for VRAP.
 You must call the VA regional office (1-888-442-4551) or visit their website (www.gibill.va.gov) to determine which benefit you should apply for, whether it be under Chapter 33 (Post 9/11 GI Bill), Chapter 30 (MGI Bill), 35 (Dependent/Spouse Educational Benefits), 1606 or 1607 (Reservist benefits).
 VRAP students will need to use the 22-1990R form.
 You must make a copy of the submitted form with the confirmation # to the Santa Ana College Veterans Resource Center (VRC)along with other forms requested.
-The primary school of training must always be Santa Ana College, even if the student is attending Santiago Canyon College.
+If the program the student is pursuing is in Santa Ana College, the primary school of training must always be Santa Ana College, even if the student may be attending classes Santiago Canyon College.

 PROCESSING AT SANTA ANA COLLEGE

 The processing time for submission of certification once a complete VA packet is submitted to the Santa Ana College VA Office can take up to 3 business weeks during peak periods.
 Please check the VA Packet checklist (pdf) to determine what forms you need to fill out or documents you need to provide.
 Once eligible for certification, it is then submitted to the Department of Veterans Affairs Regional Processing Office in Muskogee, OK for their part of processing the payment.
 It can take 2-6 weeks for the Servicing Regional Processing Office to complete.
 During peak periods, the processing time could be longer.